jchwenger/followpticon/README.md

-# Followopticon
+# Followpticon

-Given a zip file with following/followers information (downloaded from Instagram), `main.py` prints the sets `followers - following` and `following - followers.
+Given a zip file with following/followers information (downloaded from Instagram), `main.py` prints the sets `followers - following` and `following - followers`.